 HEMANGEOL (propranolol hydrochloride) by Pierre Fabre is hemangeol's effects on infantile hemangiomas is not well understood.
-Approved for infantile hemangioma.
 First approved in 2014.

-HEMANGEOL is an oral propranolol hydrochloride solution approved for infantile hemangioma, a common benign vascular tumor in infants.
-The mechanism of action remains incompletely understood, though propranolol's beta-blocking properties are believed to play a role.
-The drug is also being studied off-label across multiple oncology and cardiovascular indications.
+HEMANGEOL is an oral propranolol hydrochloride solution approved for infantile hemangiomas, a common benign vascular tumor in infants.
+The exact mechanism of action remains poorly understood, though propranolol is a non-selective beta-adrenergic antagonist.
+It represents the first FDA-approved systemic treatment for this indication.

 HEMANGEOL's effects on infantile hemangiomas is not well understood.